MTJB/marktjbrown.com/_posts/2020-10-31-improve-query-caching-with-in-clause-padding.md

 SQL has to put a lot of work to build an execution plan, so it caches the execution plan in memory to avoid having to do the same work over and over again.

 #### The query cache
 SQL Server uses the Query Cache to reuse plans.
 SQL Server can avoid the overhead of calculating the execution plan for each request and speed up the execution of the queries.
 The query cache allows SQL Server to reuse Execution Plans for subsequent requests.
-Within the query cache, additional information is captured, for example the number of times a query has been executed, resources used, etc, so inspecting the contents of the query cache can be a way of diagnosing performance issues in your query statements.
+Within the query cache, additional information is captured, for example the number of times a query has been executed, resources used, etc., so inspecting the contents of the query cache can be a way of diagnosing performance issues in your query statements.

 The query cache can be cleared by executing T-SQL commands, but this is not recommended in production code.